EURODEO/openradardata-requirements/Deliverable_Requirements.md

 “As a EU members I have to fulfill the HVD Implementation Act, and RODEO provides a common interface which is also good for the third-party users to obtain radar data products from the same interface.
 This user requirement is following the federated distribution of data.”

 *Requirements:*
-- radar data products
+- Includes only radar data products (D03), no volume data, this is included in U04
-- Should we state requirements for the product format/model, spatial and temporal distribution
+- Requires the definition which of the products, formats/model, metadata structure are applicable for RODEO API
-- federated distribution, no archive, but should there be 24 hour cache or similar
+- Federated distribution, no archive, with 24 - hour cache
-- what is the SLA we promise here as it is nationally dependent.
+- If the requirement is that products are visualized on GeoWeb, requires map service?
+- Set of decided formats (data, metadata) that can be offered through this API
+- Requires metadata ingestion to be defined

 *Priority:*
+- Primary

 *Clarifications:*
+- the SLA for this service is nationally dependent, there needs to be combined SLA how the API supplies the data products

 *Acceptance criteria:*
+Demonstration that project partners (METNO, FMI, DMI and KNMI) can offer their products from their open interfaces, these can be downloaded accroding to SLA and fetched from the Data Catalogue and visualized on GeoWeb.

 *Consequences and decisions:*
+- Which formats we agree on to offer:
+- Manual how data can be applied to RODEO API

 ### U07 - radar data observations from 3rd parties

 Related to E-SOH requirement 4.5.

 “I'm representative of e.g. hydrological services or a private company and I own radar data.
-I would like to include my radar data to the RODEO, e.g. MeteoPress”
+I would like to include supply my radar data via RODEO developed APIs.”

 *Requirements:*
+- External provideor should be applicable to OPERA rules for data ingestion or defined in U06
+- Data compliency checks
+- agreements for licensing

 *Priority:*
+- tertiary

 *Clarifications:*
+- OPERA is making quality and complience checks before accepting the data or products to the data flow.
+Rodeo does not have resources to do this.

 *Acceptance criteria:*

 *Consequences and decisions:*
+Suggestion is not to accept this requirement U07.

 ## System requirements
 Is this separate from functional and non functional requirements?